 If instructed to shelter in place, locate a room with the fewest window or door openings that is easy to seal off.
 Turn off the air conditioning or heating unit, and seal openings with towels or blankets.
 Remain in place until the threat has passed or you are asked to evacuate.

 The City of McGregor will test the sirens on the first Friday of each month at 10 a.m.
 For weather-related emergencies, the City of McGregor will activate the sirens during a tornado warning if a tornado is imminent.

 City of Crawford

-The Crawford Fire Department will activate the fire siren if a tornado warning is issued for there immediate area.
+The Crawford Fire Department will activate the fire siren if a tornado warning is issued for their immediate area.
 If time allows emergency vehicles will run prearranged routes to help notify of the danger.

 City of Lacy Lakeview

 The Outdoor Emergency Sirens in the City of Lacy Lakeview are tested on the first Friday of every month at 10:00 a.m.
 These sirens are in place to warn citizens of active weather related events in cooperation with the Waco/McLennan County Emergency Management office.
 For questions, you may contact Jennifer Watkins at (254) 799-2479.